snp306/Joyness/README.md

 Mjoy.py - FreePIE python script for flight sims.
 Provides mouse and keyboard support via vJoy device driver and some other features.
 Tested with IL-2: Cliffs of Dover and Rise of Flight, but should work with other games as well.

-AxisViewToogle.ahk - AutoHotkey script for toogling axis window.
+AxisWinToogle.ahk - AutoHotkey script for toogling axis window.
 Made for Joystick Curves.
 Game needs to run in the fullscreen window mode.

 Features